 Lely Venus – Crouching Aphrodite

 The “Lely Venus” is a marble copy of an original Greek sculpture of Aphrodite surprised at her bath and is today called the “Crouching Venus” type and this copy dates to about 100 AD.
 Venus crouches with her right knee close to the ground, turns her head to the right and, in most versions, reaches her right arm over to her left shoulder to cover her breasts.
-To judge by the number of copies that have been excavated on Roman sites in Italy and France, this variant on Venus was popular and prevalent.
+To judge by the number of copies that have been excavated on Roman sites in Italy and France, this variant on Venus was popular and widespread.

 The Greek sculptor Praxiteles, in the fourth century BC, was one of the first to create a life-size naked statue of Aphrodite, Venus is her Roman name.
 Subsequent Greek sculptors created several new types of nude Aphrodite figures.
 This trend reflected the changes in male attitudes towards depicting women naked.
 Previously only male statues had been depicted naked.
 The Greek original of this copy was of Aphrodite by Doidalses of Bithynia.